Excidion/reproML/reproML/docs/structure.md

 ### Data Science has to be reproducible
 Data Science projects are by nature scientific, so one should try to follow scientific principles where ever possible and feasible.
 Reproducibility or repeatability is a major principle underpinning the scientific method.
-Therefore we should be striving for our work to produce computations which can be executed again with identical results.
+Therefore one should be striving to produce computations which can be executed again with identical results.

 #### Modeling pipelines are directed acyclic graphs